 - Three nonreturnable DVDs (NTSC Region 1 or 0) of each film must be submitted for consideration.

 - All films must address issues that pertain to social work education such as aging, human rights, lesbian/gay/bisexual/transgender issues, and similar areas.
-To ascertain if a film may be a good fit for the festival, consult the list of programming Tracks.
+To ascertain if a film may be a good fit for the festival, see the Official Selection for the CSWE 2012 Film Festival or consult the list of programming Tracks.